anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter05.md

 creation of products like LinkerD and Istio which can enable TLS by default while providing extra telemetry information on transactions between services.
 The service mesh is a mesh of layer 7 proxies handling service-to-service communications.
-The service mesh architecture consists of data plane components, made up of network proxies paired with each micro-service, and control plane components providing proxies configuration, managing TLS certificates and policies.
+The service mesh architecture consists of data plane components made up of network proxies paired with each micro-service, and control plane components providing proxies configuration, managing TLS certificates and policies.
 The two documents, [NIST SP 800-204A](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-204A.pdf) (Building Secure Microservices-based Applications Using Service-Mesh Architecture) and